SeleniumHQ/docker-selenium/README.md

 The VNC server is listening to port 5900, you can use a VNC client and connect to it.
 Feel free to map port 5900 to any free external port that you wish.

 The internal 5900 port remains the same because that is the configured port for the VNC server running inside the container.
+You can override it with the `VNC_PORT` environment variable in case you want to use `--net=host`.

 Here is an example with the standalone images, the same concept applies to the node images.
 ``` bash